michaeljolley/michaeljolley.github.io/_posts/2019/2019-11-24-using-azure-key-vault-with-azure-functions.md

 ### Wrap it up

-Hopefully this quick walk-through helps save you time in the future when trying fight this battle yourself.
+Hopefully this quick walk-through helps save you time in the future when trying to fight this battle yourself.